TatshSiow/Murloc-RPG-2-Hero-Editor/README.md

 This project allows you to directly modifying the hash-encrypted game’s save file.
 Since **Murloc 2** stores player data in local save files with a checksum/hash to prevent tampering.
-This tool can parse, modify, and regenerate the correct hash automatically, so the game will accept your edited save.
+This tool can edit game saves and regenerate the correct hash automatically, so the game will accept your edited save.

 ---